-1 day per week will be allocated to non-clinical activities, which will assist with completion of shifts are until 9pm, and weekend shifts are 08:30 - 18:00.
+1 day per week will be allocated to non-clinical activities, which will assist with completion of Generic Professional Capabilities.
+The trainee will be part of the on-call rota, approx. 1 in 4-5.
+On call shifts are until 9pm, and weekend shifts are 08:30 - 18:00.
 There are no overnight duties.